asimsinan/VibeCoding/README.md

 **Happy Coding! 🚀**

-*Built with ❤️ using SDD-MCP methodology*
+*Built with ❤️ using Spec2Code methodology*